A chandelier for a dining room can get very pricing. It pays to shop around for the best prices for lighting.

 It pays to shop around!
 Remember, you can make your house beautiful without breaking the bank.
 You can find great items for your home at Wayfair, Amazon, Walmart, Target and Homegoods.
 And, save your splurging for that chandy you fell in love with for your master bedroom.
 That’s exactly what I did in my house.

-Here are some of my light favorites!
+Here are some of my favorite light fixtures!

 If you want to hang out some more, I would love to have you subscribe to my newsletter.
 You can also follow me over Facebook at White Lilac Farmhouse, on Instagram @whitelilacfarmhouse, on LTK at white_lilac_farmhouse, Pinterest, YouTube, Tiktok, and Hometalk.

 Have a wonderful day, friend!